jeremynoesen/AISpongeLite/README.md

 ### Strokes

-Lite supports strokes, which are when FakeYou glitches out and generates abnormal audio.
+Lite supports all strokes, which are when FakeYou glitches out and generates abnormal audio.
 The volumes of characters are normalized, so strokes will not be full volume (unless a loud event occurs).

 ## Usage